 Since 1999 BHPT has initiated a wide variety of projects and activities for the benefit of the local community.
 Here are just a few examples to illustrate the range of our work.
 Also see What’s On for information about many of our current activities.

 Around the time of the Golden Jubilee celebrations in June 2002, we were talking with residents at Perry House sheltered housing scheme about their memories of the Coronation.
 Hearing them reminisce about the last fifty years led us to start thinking of ways in which they may be able to share their memories with a wider audience and particularly with children.
 We knew that Mrs King, the recently appointed Headteacher at St Peter’s C of E Primary School in Burnham, was keen to develop the school’s links with the wider community and so the idea to link the school with Perry House was born.
 Plans for the Project were developed in partnership with Buckinghamshire Adult Learning who for several years provided a tutor to assist with the weekly sessions.

-Since 2002 about 250 children and about 40 older people have taken part in the Project.
+Since 2002 around 500 children and 50 older people have taken part in the Project.
 With a difference in age of over eighty years between the youngest and oldest members, the Project helps history come alive for the children as the Perry House residents share their memories of the local area, their school days and their war time experiences.
 The Project also provides an opportunity for the children and older people to learn together through a variety of activities, discussions, games and quizzes.
 The enthusiasm of both the children and the older people to be a part of this project is evidence of its success.
 There are a lot of shared jokes and laughter and the atmosphere is relaxed and informal with the older people always making the children feel welcome.